tigersmuseum/history/docs/semantic-markup.md

 We'd like documents to be *writeable* as well as readable, which is to say there shouldn't be any significant technical skills or knowledge needed to create them.
 We can make it simpler to produce a document at the cost of requiring more effort to make it machine readable.
 Any sort of structure in the document makes the processing easier.
 If the document is plain natural language text, then potentially complex and difficult *natural language processing* is needed to make a machine readable model from it.
 The game is to find the balance between semantic structure and follow-on processing that makes it 'easy' to write the documents, and both 'possible' and 'economical' to process them.
 We can develop tools and techniques that help find and strike this balance.

 At minimum we start with XHTML documents.
 XHTML is HTML that is also valid XML, which means it is machine processable.
-It's possible to generate XHTML from a word processor, or 'clean up' HTML to make it XHTML.
+It's possible to generate XHTML from a word processor document, or 'clean up' HTML to make it XHTML.

-You can help the interpretation of XHTML by using the [HTML Semantic elements](https://www.w3schools.com/html/html5_semantic_elements.asp).
+You can help the interpretation of XHTML by using [HTML Semantic elements](https://www.w3schools.com/html/html5_semantic_elements.asp).
 These give the document a structure that is easier to interpret.
 Semantic **mark-up** then goes further by labelling spans of text according to some model.